Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 You guys talking, i can't hear you

-Okay, i got sound back.
-I don't know what the fuck out.
-Okay.
-What was the last thing you heard?
-Oh god.
-You the have the ninja remain neutral.
-Have they have they reacted to the gene region.
-That's where i left off.

-01:49:34

-Oh i so he said that he is not familiar with the ins and ounce of the shinobi politics, but that all three of the monkeys could be met upon the new moon.
-She'll go after when the new moon was and everyone was like yesterday.
-Uh, so you have a full month of time before the ninja can be gathered or you can go and see, whichever one of the representatives is their currently instead of seeing all three that is up to you.
+i am not familiar with the ins and outs of shinobi politics, but that all three of the monkeys could be met upon the new moon. shoko asked when the new moon was and everyone was like yesterday.
+Uh, so you have a full month of time before the ninja can be gathered or you can go and see, whichever one of the representatives is there currently instead of seeing all three that is up to you.

-01:50:06

 Uh, the other people that we would need to speak with.
-Uh, so that's an ingadoga, which is 500 miles away.
-So at a 32 miles a day, i don't want to math in my hand.
-Where's my calculator?
+Uh, enganoka which is 500 miles away.
+So at a 32 miles a day,

-01:50:37

 Yes.
 So by the time you get there you'll have like another 13 days till the new moon.
 So you could spend a couple of weeks in a big city if you wanted to where you could sell things.

-01:50:55

 After this, you will need to speak with the geisha.

-01:51:07

 You're gonna have to explain that one to me, the best way to get the support of the merchant is through the geisha of minkai.
 They know many secrets that can be used to manipulate the empire's, merchants and nobility.
 I would recommend the kinaro.
 Yo, my a tea house in sacabai.